Benjamin Leigh Smith: 1881-1882 expedition to Franz Josef Land

 The following year the ship departed on a second voyage, leaving Peterhead on 14 June 1881 with a crew of 25.
 The intention was to establish a base camp in the newly discovered area and exploring further north.

 Sighting Franz Josef Land on 23 July, the crew constructed a storehouse on Bell Island which they called Eira Lodge.
 The ship then steamed to Cape Flora of Northbrook Island, where it was crushed by ice on 22 August.
 The expedition was forced to abandon ship, though many supplies and 5 boats could be salvaged during its sinking.
 As the ice initially made it impossible to reach Eira Lodge, they constructed a hut at Cape Flora from stones, planks, spars, and sails they called Flora Cottage.
 On 1 September one boat managed to reach Eira Lodge and brought additional supplies to Flora Cottage.
 The expedition survived the Arctic winter supplementing their stored food with hunted bears, birds, and walrus such that they had 2 months worth of provisions left for the planned boat journey south.
 On 21 June 1882, the sea being sufficiently clear of ice, Leigh Smith ordered the boats into the sea.
 They made slow progress initially, often being forced to wait for ice channels to form or to haul the boats over ice.
-On 1 August they got to the opean sea not far from Novaya Zemlya.
-The following day they reached the land and where spotted by the Dutch Arctic exploration ship Willem Barentsz.
+On 1 August they got to the open sea not far from Novaya Zemlya.
+The following day they reached the land and were spotted by the Dutch Arctic exploration ship Willem Barentsz.
 The expedition members were brought home in the ship Hope of the privately organised "Eira Search and Relief Expedition" under the command of Allen Young, reaching Aberdeen on 20 August.

 In August 2017, the sunken Eira was found by the crew of the research vessel Alter Ego during the "Open Ocean: Arctic Archipelagos 2017" expedition using sonar at a depth of about 20 m, off Northbrook Island.